 Brahms Lullaby chords

-The basic guitar chords for Brahms Lullaby are G Major, D Major, D7 and C Major.
+The basic guitar chords for Brahms Lullaby are G Major, G/B, C add 2, A minor 7, D7 and E minor 7.
 You can click on the chords with links to learn different ways of playing that chord.

 Try the following chords one at a time until you feel comfortable switching between them.
 These chords will be written above the melody in the next section.